-- the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement; - the issuance by us of common units having a value of \$48.0 million to DCP LP Holdings, LLC pursuant to the contribution agreement relating to the Southeast Texas Transaction (exclusive of any amendment thereto made after the date hereof) provided that DCP LP Holdings, LLC agrees to be bound by the restrictions described herein following such issuance; - the issuance and sale of common units by us pursuant to a long-term incentive plan, an employee unit option plan, a unit ownership plan or a dividend reinvestment plan existing on the date hereof and the issuance of common units upon conversion of securities or the exercise of warrants outstanding on the date hereof; or - the disposition of common units by the directors and executive officers of our general partner (i) as bona fide gifts (provided the donee of such bona fide gift agrees to be bound by the restrictions described herein), and (ii) granted pursuant to the terms of our long term incentive plan (or issued upon conversion of securities or exercise of warrants outstanding under such plan on the date hereof).
+- the issuance and sale of common units by us to the underwriters pursuant to the underwriting agreement; - the issuance of common units to DCP Midstream, LLC to finance the Eagle Ford Transaction (provided the transferee will be bound by the restrictions described herein); - the issuance and sale of common units by us pursuant to a long-term incentive plan, an employee unit option plan, a unit ownership plan or a dividend reinvestment plan existing on the date hereof and the issuance of common units upon conversion of securities or the exercise of warrants outstanding on the date hereof; or - the disposition of common units by the directors and executive officers of our general partner (i) as bona fide gifts (provided the done of such bona fide gift agrees to be bound by the restrictions described herein), and (ii) granted pursuant to the terms of our long term incentive plan (or issued upon conversion of securities or exercise of warrants outstanding under such plan on the date hereof).

 The representatives may release the common units subject to lock-up agreements in whole or in part at any time with or without notice.
-When determining whether or not to release common units from lock-up agreements, the representatives will consider, among other factors, our unitholders' reasons for requesting the release, the number of common units for which the release is being requested and market conditions at the time.